porplax/auto-highlighter/README.md

 python -m highlighter analyze -i "PATH/TO/VIDEO"
 ```

-Use the `--help` option to see what else you can do!
+Whenever the tool begins analyzing, it will place all generated clips in Use the `--help` option to see what else you
+can do!
 It is very customizable.

 ### adjusting to get the best results